songgao/blog/source/_posts/2013-12-19-go-in-academia-emulating-wireless-networks.markdown

 ## Plugin System

-Go does not have dynamic linking and everything is built into a single binary, which is a great because it's much easier to deploy.
-However, this disables the ability to dynamically load modules.
-We do need a way to allow other researchers to contribute modules into Squirrel Land.
+Go does not have dynamic linking, instead everything is built into a single binary, which is a great because it's much easier to deploy.
+However, this removes the ability to dynamically load modules.

+We needed a way to allow other researchers to contribute modules into Squirrel Land.
 These modules include ones that describe mobility patterns of mobile nodes, and ones that models wireless transmission properties, such as interference on wireless links and [DCF](https://en.wikipedia.org/wiki/Distributed_coordination_function) in 802.11.

 I ended up creating a separate repo ([squirrel-land/models](https://github.com/squirrel-land/models/) for all such modules.
 Each module is in a directory and is built into a Go package.
 Then in [`constructors.go`](https://github.com/squirrel-land/models/), constructors of each module is mapped to a string that can be used in configuration file.
 In this way, new modules could be easily integrated into Squirrel Land without much coupling with `squirrel-land/squirrels`.